-- Never force the dial to turn. - Rotate the adjustment dial only when the motor is running. - Never rotate the dial during a plunging operation.
+NOTICE: Never rotate the dial during a plunging operation.
 This can bend or break the mortising bit, and can also damage the machine.

-- 2. To use the board thickness gauge: - a.
-Raise the fence above the board thickness gauge. - b.
-Slide the gauge in or out until the thickness of the workpiece (in mm) is shown in the window. - c.
-Lower the fence down until it touches the gauge. - d.
+- b.
+Slide the stop in or out until the desired setting (in mm) is shown in the window. - c.
+Lower the fence down until it touches the stop. - d.
 Tighten the locking lever. - 3.
 To use the height gauge: - a.
-Make sure the board thickness gauge is retracted out of the way. - b.
+Make sure the Height Stop is retracted out of the way. - b.
 Raise or lower the fence until the pointer is pointing to the desired height on the gauge. - c.
 Tighten the locking lever.